 Dairy, and animal fats, in general, can often irritate the tissue around joints (7).
 Going vegan, vegetarian or, at the very least, cutting down on animal fats can help alleviate and circumvent this irritation.

 If you smoke tobacco or eat too much salt or preservatives in your food you may be setting the table for more joint pain.
-The principal is simple – smoke, salt, and preservatives dehydrate you (7).
+The principle is simple – smoke, salt, and preservatives dehydrate you (7).
 Less fluid in the body means more friction and less fluid movement in your joints.

 If you smoke, we’re confident we’re not the first ones to suggest you quit.
 While quitting can be extremely difficult, doing so will help alleviate symptoms of arthritis and joint pain.